 Many families facing DMD often struggle to afford the high Elevidys Cost and availability of treatments, therapies, and ongoing care.
 So, what can they do?

-Many turn to crowdfunding platforms and supportive organisations for help.
+Many turn to crowdfunding platforms and supportive organizations for help.
 Fundraising for Duchenne Muscular Dystrophy treatment on ImpactGuru, allows families to share their stories and raise the necessary funds to manage this challenging condition.

 Organisations like Parent Project Muscular Dystrophy (PPMD) and the Muscular Dystrophy Association (MDA) are leading the way in providing resources, emotional support, and advocacy.
 They connect families with valuable information, raise awareness, and fund research that can change lives.